leezhixuan/CS3245-hw4/README.txt

 common to the 2 input Operands, sorted in ascending order.

 _Phrasal Search_

+For one-worded phrases, we simply retrieved the postings list associated with that phrase.

 For phrases with more than one word, we retrieve the posting lists of each word and find a set of common docIDs.
 For each matched docID, we check the positional index of each word to make sure they appear consecutively in the document.
-If the query returns too few docIds, the result will be appended with free text query result.
+If the query returns too little docIds, the result will be appended with free text query (by breaking up phrases into individual terms to form free texts) result.

 _Free Text Search_